hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 There is another way to integrate certificate and configure it using the K8s *Ingress* resource with TLS parameters.
 This configuration requires a working Ingress controller setup in the cluster.
+There is a list of Ingress controllers, e.g., [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/), [HAProxy](https://github.com/haproxytech/kubernetes-ingress#readme), [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/), etc, you can deploy in the cluster.